 Stay in a safe apartment with other volunteers

 What to expect and how you'll make an impact

-As a Childcare volunteer, you will work in early childhood education centers in Faridabad.
+As a Childcare volunteer, you will work in early childhood education centres in Faridabad.
 Children at these placements are typically aged between 4 and 8 years old.

 Childcare volunteer duties often include: